DISCOVERIES > Students practice...

 "The fact that the engineering work they are doing [in AMP-IT-UP] is around advanced manufacturing is very exciting because they are learning that there are real implications to what they do," Bergin adds.

-Most of the AMP-IT-UP courses are focused at the middle school level--grades 6 through 8--although educators also are developing an introductory math and engineering course for ninth-graders that will serve as the first of a three-course "pathway" for high schoolers aimed at providing them with pre-college engineering experiences to better prepare them for college courses.
+Most of the AMP-IT-UP courses are focused at the middle school level--grades six through eight--although educators also are developing an introductory math and engineering course for ninth-graders that will serve as the first of a three-course "pathway" for high schoolers aimed at providing them with precollege engineering experiences to better prepare them for college courses.